torvalds/linux/Documentation/networking/af_xdp.rst

 space is a producer.
 When this option is set in the bind call, the need_wakeup flag will be set if the kernel needs to be explicitly woken up by a syscall to continue processing packets.
-If the flag is zero, no syscall is needed.
+If the flag is zero, yes syscall is needed.

 If the flag is set on the FILL ring, the application needs to call poll() to be able to continue to receive packets on the RX ring.
-This can happen, for example, when the kernel has detected that there are no more buffers on the FILL ring and no buffers left on the RX HW ring of the NIC.
-In this case, interrupts are turned off as the NIC cannot receive any packets (as there are no buffers to put them in), and the need_wakeup flag is set so that user space can put buffers on the FILL ring and then call poll() so that the kernel driver can put these buffers on the HW ring and start to receive packets.
+This can happen, for example, when the kernel has detected that there are yes more buffers on the FILL ring and yes buffers left on the RX HW ring of the NIC.
+In this case, interrupts are turned off as the NIC canyest receive any packets (as there are yes buffers to put them in), and the need_wakeup flag is set so that user space can put buffers on the FILL ring and then call poll() so that the kernel driver can put these buffers on the HW ring and start to receive packets.

-If the flag is set for the TX ring, it means that the application needs to explicitly notify the kernel to send any packets put on the TX ring.
+If the flag is set for the TX ring, it means that the application needs to explicitly yestify the kernel to send any packets put on the TX ring.
 This can be accomplished either by a poll() call, as in the RX path, or by calling sendto().